blondie101010/BRAIN/README.md

 ## Future

-A simple learning script is being developed to be used as is or as a sample.
+- A simple learning script is being developed to be used as is or as a sample.

-Note that a single master version has been compared to its multi-master equivalent.
-It was found that having a few masters provides smoother and more reliable results in the long run, even though it multiplies the CPU and memory usage.
-This and the number of visits a Condition needs to be considered invalid if it always points in the same direction have to be revised further, either by fine-tuning or using configuration options.
+- Provide sample data to show how it works.
+This will be prepared when the learning script is released, or shortly after.
+- Adding options to change arbitrary thresholds, maily related to the cleanup process.

-There are plans to find ways to better improve the cleanup process, but finding such rules is quite tricky, especially without impacting its performance and efficiency.
+- Find ways to better improve the cleanup process, but finding such rules is quite tricky, especially without impacting its performance and efficiency.

-Additional trend analysis may be added in the Condition, but a lot of benchmarks need to be done to see if it would be beneficial since it is already extremely efficient in finding patterns and varying the rules could offer very little improvement.
+- Additional trend analysis may be added in the Condition, but a lot of benchmarks need to be done to see if it would be beneficial since it is already extremely efficient in finding patterns and varying the rules could offer very little improvement.